-Weight Course components Due 10% Participation Tutorials require active participation in both activities and group discussion.
+Weight Course components Due 10% Participation Lectures/labs require active participation in group discussion and occasional activities.
 Participation is not measured solely by how often you speak up.
 Informed, thoughtful contributions to discussion are more important than frequent contributions.
 An ability to demonstrate familiarity with the required readings is also crucial.
 Attentive listening matters - students who interrupt others, distract their classmates, or use electronic devices in a way that distracts the instructor or their peers will see an impact on their participation grade.
 Students are also expected to participate by engaging with the presentations of fellow students by attending presentations, asking questions, and offering thoughtful and constructive commentary.
-Weekly in tutorial 10% Quiz 1 Students will have the first 20 minutes of class to complete a multiple choice quiz.
-Questions will be based on lectures, labs, and readings from weeks 1 - 4.
-February 5 25% Midterm Exam Students will have 90 minutes to complete a midterm exam, which will cover lectures, labs, and reading from weeks 1 - 6.
-Questions will primarily be short answer questions, with one essay question.
-February 26 10% Quiz 2 Students will have the first 20 minutes of class to complete a multiple choice quiz.
-Questions will be based on lectures, labs, and readings from weeks 9 12.
-April 2 15% Ignite presentation In lab on March 16, 23, and April 6, students will individually present on a particular new media example, according to the topic for the week: online political activism, digital games and apps or youth mobile cultures.
-A signup sheet for presentation March 16, slots will be available in tutorial on February 16 - those who do not sign up will be assigned to a slot.
-Students should prepare a four-minute Ignite-style talk that presents the example to class and highlights one specific problem or challenge related to the social, economic, political, or cultural aspects of that example.
-The presentations will be adapted from Ignite talks, where the four-minute talk will be accompanied by 16 slides that each automatically advance after 15 seconds.
-For more on Ignite talks and to view some examples, see: http://igniteshow.com/ .
-March 23, & April 6 30% Final essay The final essay is due in hard copy at the start of the last lecture.
-The essay will be 3 - 4 pages (900-1200 words) in length, and will cite at least three academic sources - these can be textbook chapters, recommended scholarly readings, or books and journal articles that students locate independently.
+Weekly in lab 10% Quiz 1 Students will have the first 20 minutes of class to complete a multiple choice quiz.
+Questions will be based on lectures, labs, and readings.
+Specific quiz details will be shared with students during class on May 14.

+25% Midterm Exam Students will have 90 minutes to complete a midterm exam, which will cover lectures, labs, and reading from classes 1-6.
+Questions may be comprised of multiple choice and/or short answer questions, with one essay question.
+May 28 10% Quiz 2 Students will have the first 20 minutes of class to complete a multiple choice quiz.
+Questions will be based on lectures, labs, and readings.
+Specific quiz details will be shared during class time on June 4.
+June 11 15% Ignite-Style Presentation Students will present in on a particular new media topic or case, according to the topic for the week: online political activism, digital games and apps or youth mobile cultures, for example.
+A signup sheet for presentation slots will be made available during our May 9 class.
+Those who do not sign up will be assigned to a slot.
+Students should prepare a five-minute Ignite-style talk that presents the example to class and highlights one specific problem or challenge related to the social, economic, political, or cultural aspects of that example.
+The presentations will be adapted from Ignite talks, where the five-minute talk will be accompanied by 16 slides that each automatically advance after 15 seconds.
+For more on Ignite talks and to view some examples, see: http://igniteshow.com/.
+Classes through May and June (see weekly outline, below) 30% Final essay The final essay is due in hard copy at the start of the last lecture.
+The essay will be 3 - 4 pages, double spaced, 900-1200 words in length, and will cite at least three academic sources.
+These sources can be textbook chapters, recommended scholarly readings, or books and journal articles that students locate independently.
 The essay will build from the Ignite presentation by applying two concepts from the course to the new media example used in the presentation.
-Detailed instructions for the essay will be provided in lecture in mid-February.
-April 9
+Detailed instructions for the essay will be provided in lecture.
+June 13